9 Easy Solutions: How to Get Rid of Sweat Bees

 What Does It Mean When a Bee Lands On You?

-Like all animals, sweat bees require a diet containing appropriate vitamins and minerals.
-As humans perspire, we excrete water and salt through our pores.
 It’s the salt content that attracts the bees to land on your skin.
 It’s a more accessible dose of sodium than they will typically find in their usual food source.

 Are Sweat Bees Dangerous?